Turkey says Syria town about to fall as Islamic State advances

 "There were clashes overnight.
 Not heavy, but ISIS is going forward from the southwest.
 They have crossed into Kobani and control some buildings in the city there," said Rami Abdulrahman, head of the Observatory, a group that monitors the conflict with a network on the ground.
 ISIS is a former name for Islamic State.

-"They are about 50 meters (55 yards) inside the southwest of the city," Abdulrahman said.
+"They are about 50 metres (55 yards) inside the southwest of the city," Abdulrahman said.

 An estimated 180,000 people have fled into Turkey from the Kobani region following the Islamic State advance.
 More than 2,000 Syrian Kurds including women and children were evacuated from the town after the latest fighting, a member of the Kurdish Democratic Union Party (PYD) said on Monday.